x-board/x-board-protocol/docs/list-pins-capabilities.md

 Next up is mode `01`, here we look at operation `01` and enter it using `FE`.
 We support this operation on the pin range 1 to 5, the pin 7 and the pin range 10 to 20 (in hexadecimal).
 Finally, there are three `FF`'s.
 The first is to exit `01 01` and drops us back to `01`.
 The second drops out of that as well.
-The third signifies the end of the answer.

 For data, it works slightly different.
 When you step into the data part of an operation, you do so with the sequence of `FD FE` instead of just `FE`.
 The next thing in the message